 Your notes can become a business asset, but only if you treat them like one.
 The shift is not about buying new software.
 It is about deciding that the knowledge you already produce in client work, research, and day-to-day problem solving deserves structure, boundaries, and a path to reuse.

-This blueprint shows that path.
+This blueprint shows that path in three moves.
 First, capture ideas so each note has a future job.
 Then publish with enough control that your thinking builds trust without creating avoidable risk.
 Finally, package what keeps proving useful so authority can turn into revenue.
 The goal is simple: move from scattered thoughts and disconnected files to a durable asset that supports a business-of-one.

 |---|---|---|---|